-- Those involving calibration and standard setting are suitable for Section 3:1 Practice Development and - Those that are for the assessment process only are more suitable in Section 4.3: Teaching.
+- Those involving calibration and standard setting are suitable for Section 3:1 Practice Development and Review - Those that are for the assessment process only are more suitable in Section 4.3: Teaching for example, marking Scholarly Project, Portfolio Reviews.

 Section 4 activities are most commonly self-reported by the member - as there is the need to indicate the learning that has been achieved.